Kinahan Cornwallis

 Sir Kinahan Cornwallis GCMG CBE DSO (19 February 1883 – 3 June 1959) was a British administrator and diplomat best known for being an advisor to King Faisal I of Iraq and for being the British Ambassador to the Kingdom of Iraq during the Anglo-Iraqi War.

 Early life and education

-Kinahan Cornwallis was born on 19 February 1883 in the United States and was the son of British poet, writer, and world traveler Kinahan Cornwallis and his wife Elizabeth Cornwallis (née Chapman) of Hartford, Connecticut.
+Kinahan Cornwallis was born on 19 February 1883 in the United States and was the son of British poet, writer, and world traveler Kinahan Cornwallis and his wife Elisabeth Cornwallis (née Chapman) of Hartford, Connecticut.
 Cornwallis was educated at Haileybury and University College, Oxford, from 1904 to 1906 he was president of the Oxford University Athletic Club.
 He left university and spent eight years in the Sudan Civil Service.

 Career

 Director of the Arab Bureau

 From 1916 to 1920, Cornwallis was the Director of the Arab Bureau.
 He had been deputy director of the bureau under David Hogarth, a Naval Intelligence officer.

 The Arab Bureau was created by the British as a section of the Cairo Intelligence Department during the World War I. The bureau was created on the initiative of Mark Sykes.
 Its purpose was to improve British decision making with regard to Arab affairs more unified and effective.
 Other members of the Arab Bureau included George Stewart Symes, Philip Graves, Gertrude Bell, Aubrey Herbert, and T. E. Lawrence.